-This cycle of FSGs will be funded in FY25, which runs from July 1, 2024, to June 30, 2025.
+This cycle of FSGs will be funded in FY26, which runs from July 1, 2025, to June 30, 2026.
 Proposals can be up to \$15,000.
 No matching funds are required to apply.
-All funds must be committed/encumbered by January 31, 2025 and spent by June 30, 2025.
-Any expenses exceeding the approved funding amount will not be covered by the Senior Vice President of Academic Affairs (VPAA) unless prior approval is granted.
+All funds must be committed/encumbered by January 31, 2026 and spent by June 30, 2026.
+Any expenses exceeding the approved funding amount will not be covered by the Vice President of Academic Affairs (VPAA) unless prior approval is granted.
 In such cases, the applicant(s) will be responsible for covering the additional costs.

-Collaborative teams are encouraged.
+Collaborative teams are encouraged, including both undergraduate and graduate students.
 Each applicant (PIs and Co-PIs) can only apply for one award per year.
-Preference will be given to projects that directly align with UWG and college/school scholarly agendas.
+Preference will be given to projects that directly align with UWG and college/school scholarly agendas (ex.
+QEP, departmental research initiatives, etc.).
 All faculty across all disciplines are invited to apply, regardless of one's field of expertise.
-Interdisciplinary collaborations and partnerships, both within and beyond UWG are eligible.
+Interdisciplinary collaborations and partnerships, both within and beyond UWG are encouraged.

-If the Pl's/Co-Pl's appointment includes 0% scholarly effort, a statement of support is required from the department chair or appropriate supervisor.
+If the Pl's/Co-Pl's faculty appointment includes 0% scholarly effort, a statement of support is required from the department chair or appropriate supervisor.
 This statement must explain how the applicant's current appointment will be modified to accommodate the proposed percent of scholarly activity.
 Examples of appointments may include non-tenure-track faculty members with 100% teaching and service-related appointments and tenure-track faculty members with 100% administrative appointments.